lveez/BO1-2AutoSplitters/README.md

 # BlackOps2Autosplitter
-Autosplitter for BO2 zombies

-How to use:

-Livesplit -> Edit Layout -> + -> Control -> Scriptable Auto Splitter
-select BlackOps2.asl file
+Timer does splits automatically and also starts, pauses and resets automatically.

-In edit layout double click on Scriptable Auto Splitter and select the rounds you want to split.
+add Scriptable Auto Splitter to livesplit and select the .asl file.
+Customize the rounds you want to split on by double clicking on Scriptable Auto Splitter and selecting them.
+You have to edit the rounds in Edit Splits manually, make sure they match the rounds selected.
-Then add these same rounds in edit splits.